Table of Contents [+/-]

 Long-distance data distribution - if a branch office would like to work with a copy of your main data, you can use replication to create a local copy of the data for their use without requiring permanent access to the master.

 Replication in MySQL features support for one-way, asynchronous replication, in which one server acts as the master, while one or more other servers act as slaves.
-This is in contrast to the synchronous replication which is a characteristic of MySQL Cluster (see Chapter 18, MySQL Cluster NDB 7.3).
+This is in contrast to the synchronous replication which is a characteristic of MySQL Cluster (see Chapter 18, MySQL Cluster NDB 7.3 and MySQL Cluster NDB 7.4).
 In MySQL 5.6, an interface to semisynchronous replication is supported in addition to the built-in asynchronous replication.
 With semisynchronous replication, a commit performed on the master side blocks before returning to the session that performed the transaction until at least one slave acknowledges that it has received and logged the events for the transaction.
 See Section 17.3.8, “Semisynchronous Replication” MySQL 5.6 also supports delayed replication such that a slave server deliberately lags behind the master by at least a specified amount of time.
 See Section 17.3.9, “Delayed Replication”.

 There are a number of solutions available for setting up replication between two servers, but the best method to use depends on the presence of data and the engine types you are using.
 For more information on the available options, see Section 17.1.1, “How to Set Up Replication”.